 When we first came on holiday to Lisbon in 2016, before deciding to move here permanently, we booked a lovely apartment in the heart of Chiado.
 And we were so glad we did.

-Trendy Chiado is the ideal neighbourhood to stay in, in Lisbon in my opinion.
-Especially if you want to be in the centre of the city and within walking distance of many attractions.
+Trendy Chiado is the ideal neighbourhood to stay in, in Lisbon if you want to be in the centre of the city and within walking distance of many attractions.
 It really has it all.
-Good transport links, easily walk-able, lots of attractions, shopping, next door to Bairro Alto (the party district) and great restaurants and bars too.
+Good transport links, easily walkable, lots of attractions, shopping, next door to Bairro Alto (the party district) and great restaurants and bars too.

 It is no wonder that many choose Chiado as their preferred spot to stay in Lisbon.
 The only negative being, with its popularity also inevitably comes the flood of tourists.
 As such, it does tend to get busy and very touristy and this may be a downer for some.

-But either way if you want to be situated in the hustle and bustle of downtown Lisbon, then Chiado is without a shadow of a doubt your best bet!
+But either way, if you want to be situated in the hustle and bustle of downtown Lisbon, then Chiado is your best bet!

 Praça Luís de Camões, National Theatre of São Carlos, Carmo Convent, Church of Sao Roque, Bertrand Chiado, the oldest bookstore in the World.

-For more info on these two events, go read up on my blog post detailing Unique Things to do in Lisbon!
+For more info on these, go read up on my blog post detailing Unique Things to do in Lisbon!

 Moving more downtown you will find the district of Baixa, located right next door to Chiado.
 Being located so close to Chiado, and sharing the same metro, the two neighbourhoods are often referred to as Baixa/Chiado.
 But they definitely have their own distinct qualities that set them apart from each other.

-In fact, due to its location right on the waterfront, Baixa was one of the worst hit areas of the 1755 earthquake, (and fire and tsunami that followed) that destroyed many parts of Lisbon.
-Subsequently downtown Lisbon (or Baixa) was rebuilt and followed the European city planning trends of the time, being laid out in a square grid fashion.
+In fact, due to its location right on the waterfront, Baixa was one of the worst-hit areas of the 1755 earthquake, fire and tsunami that destroyed many parts of Lisbon.
+Subsequently, downtown Lisbon (or Baixa) was rebuilt and followed the European city planning trends of the time, being laid out in a square grid fashion.
 Thus, the area is made up of several blocks.